xkevl/Data-Cleaning-Project/README.md

 - How to use SQL window functions effectively
 - Importance of data validation before analysis
 - Writing scalable and readable SQL queries
+- How to analyze and extract insights to answer business questions